stevenwdv/fathom-shadow/docs/training.rst

         testing/
         rubric.txt
-        urls.csv      -- A mapping of sample numbers to URLs, in case we ever need them trainees.js       -- Ruleset code, symlinked into your fathom-trainees fork vectors/          -- Feature vectors from FathomFox's Vectorizer
+        urls.csv      -- A mapping of sample numbers to URLs, in case we ever need them rulesets.js       -- Ruleset code, hard-linked into your FathomFox checkout vectors/          -- Feature vectors from FathomFox's Vectorizer

 A few notes: